mel-project/docs.earendil.network/en/getting-started/pay.md

 This creates a free market for bandwidth --- if one neighbor is too expensive or unreliable, simply disconnect from them and find a cheaper or more reliable provider.
 Once you pay your neighbor, it's their responsibility to route your packets to their destinations.
 This is just like using the internet: you pay your ISP (like T-Mobile) and don't worry about the rest.

+To learn more about Earendil's incentive system, read [this post](https://nullchinchilla.me/2023/07/earendil-incentives/).

 ## Price & debt limit

 Two neighbors agree **out-of-band** on a price and debt limit for sending packets when they first connect to each other.
 They then specify this information in the `price_config` section of the `in_route` or `out_route` block: